hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 ### George E. P. Box

 "Statistics has no reason for existence except as a catalyst for scientific enquiry in which only the last stage, when all the creative work has already been done, is concerned with a final fixed model and a rigorous test of conclusions.
-The main part of such an investigation involves an inductive-deductive iteration with input coming fromthe subject-matter specialist at every stage.
+The main part of such an investigation involves an inductive-deductive iteration with input coming from the subject-matter specialist at every stage.
 This requires a continuously developing model in which the identity of the measured responses, the factors considered, the structure of the mathematical model, the number and nature of its parameters and even the objective of the study change.
 With its present access to enormous computer power and provocative and thought-provoking graphical display, modern statistics could make enormous contributions to this -- the main body of scientific endeavour.
 But most of the time it does not."

 Source:  Excerpt from G. E. P. Box's *Discussion* of David Draper (1995), "Assessment and Propagation of Model Uncertainty" (with discussion), *Journal of the Royal Statistical Society*, Series B, 57 (1):  45–97.